JoeyParshley/robot-ops-console/README.md

 - **Test-driven development** with comprehensive test coverage
 - **Modern tooling**: Vite, React Router v7, Material UI

-This aligns directly with AVF's mission to develop groundbreaking technologies, showcasing the interface layer that connects human operators to autonomous systems—a critical component for any robotics venture.
+This showcases the interface layer that connects human operators to autonomous systems—a critical component for any robotics venture.

 **[📄 Quick Summary for Hiring Manager →](EXECUTIVE_SUMMARY.md)**